kmei92/Reactor_circuit_genetic_algo/README.md

 **run_genetic_algorithm():**

-- This is the main genetic algorithm function that executes and produces the solution circuit value.
+- This is the main genetic algorithm function that executes and produces the solution circuit vector.

 ### **Circuit Simulation:**

 **Evaluate_Circuit():**

 - This is the evaluate circuit function.
-The result will be varied with changing the iteration times.
 - It returns the performance (revenue) of a circuit vector.

 ### **Circuit Validity:**

 **Check_Validity():**

-- The function defined the conditions for a valid circuit value, any circuit cannot meet all the conditions will be markedd as an invalid circuit.
+- The function tests the conditions for a valid circuit.
+Any circuit that cannot meet all the conditions will be markedd as an invalid circuit.

 **Mark_Units():**

-- This is the recursive function that enters a circuit vector and marks every separation unit if needed.
+- This is a recursive function that enters a circuit vector and marks every separation unit if they are seen.

+**NOTE:**
+- Full html auto-documentation, using doxygen, of the three cpp files can be found in the folders;
+- circuit_simulation_doc ---> _circuit__simulator_8cpp.html
+- Circuit_Validity_Doc ---> _c_circuit_8cpp.html
+- GA_documentation ---> html ---> _genetic_algorithm_8cpp.html

 ## **Output**
 ### **Main Output**